Why a conversion of a garage to a living area is not a good idea.

 - Damp-course barriers.

-- Vapor barrier fitted below the slab before pouring the concrete.
+- Vapor barrier fitted below the slab before pouring slab.

 - Appropriate reinforced slab and footings.

-Buildings used for anything other than their original intended Council approved purpose, may be a cause of concern with your insurance company.
-If a claim is ever made!
-Especially if using it as a scource of income.
+Buildings used for anything other than their original intended Council approved purpose, may be a cause of concern with your insurance company, if a claim is ever made!

 If in doubt, disclose and check with your insurer.